 To put it in blunt terms, you simply haven't lived the true Chicago life until you've been to the legendary Margie's Candies.
 Serving Bucktown since 1921, this generations-old candy shop offers every confection imaginable, all made by hand every day.
 The ice cream, scooped into homemade waffle cones and delicately dipped in a rich chocolate sauce, is so decadent that both The Rolling Stones and The Beatles have ventured here after shows to satisfy their (brown) sugar cravings.

-From the ice cream queen whose small-batch, handmade frosty treats long graced local restaurants and specialty retailers, Black Dog is an adorable corner parlor with pink, white, and floral-striped walls, a handful of wooden tables, and -- most important -- unique flavors of velvety gelato.
-Trust on this one: go for the goat cheese cashew caramel, a bowl of tangy, nutty goodness that will make you question why more frozen desserts don't involve goat cheese.
+From the ice cream queen whose small-batch, handmade frosty treats long graced local restaurants and specialty stores, Black Dog is an adorable corner parlor with pink, white, and floral-striped walls, a handful of wooden tables, and -- most important -- velvety gelato in unique flavors.
+Trust on this one: the goat cheese cashew caramel is a bowl of tangy, nutty goodness that will make you question why more frozen desserts don't involve goat cheese.
 Some other bizarre yet genius flavors?
 Sesame fig chocolate chip, blueberry French toast, and maple cayenne bacon.

 Coinciding with the unveiling of its cedar-fenced sidewalk patio, B&TB is amping up the experience with a new custard cart slinging cones of homemade creaminess in rotating flavors like peanut butter 'n banana, pear mascarpone brulee, and pina colada, which is unlikely to help you start makin' love at midnight.